 Analysis was done using Statistical Package for the Social Sciences software version 21.
 Continuous variables were presented as mean and standard deviation.
 Categorical variables were presented as frequencies and percentages.
 The chi-square test was used to determine the significance of association between two categorical variables.
 Fisher's exact test was used when more than 20% of the cell values had expected cell value <5.
-Analysis of variance was used to compare three or more groups.
+Analysis of variance was used to determine the significance.
 P < 0.05 was considered statistically significant.